Ghini/ghini.desktop/doc/imex.rst

       Add a picture to the collection.
 These are sent after the textual data has been updated.
 There is no check whether or not the picture is indeed referred to in the database.

+      If a picture by the same name already exists, the action fails with a numeric error code.

       If client is not registered, return a numeric error code.